sourcegraph/about/content/blogposts/2024/how-to-choose-the-ai-coding-assistant-that-works-best-for-your-engineering-team.md

 ## Does it work with your existing tools - IDEs, Code hosts?

 When you introduce a new developer tool in your organization, you want it to work alongside all your other tools.
 You want to ensure that any learning curve or changes associated with adopting a new tool are amply made up for by the benefits you will receive.
 Your AI coding assistant should integrate with your favorite editors - VSCode, JetBrains, etc. The relevant functionality should also be available in a simple web-based interface where applicable.
-Additionally, it should work with your code regardless of where it lives---GitHub, GitLab, Bitbucket, etc.
+Additionally, it should work with your code regardless of where it lives—GitHub, GitLab, Bitbucket, etc.

 ## Does it support the programming languages and frameworks you use?

-Each organization is different in terms of its choice of programming language(s) or frameworks, and its reasons for choosing also vary---history, skill, performance, preference, etc. You need a coding AI assistant that helps with your specific environment and produces the most relevant results for your language and framework choices.
+Each organization is different in terms of its choice of programming language(s) or frameworks, and its reasons for choosing also vary—history, skill, performance, preference, etc. You need a coding AI assistant that helps with your specific environment and produces the most relevant results for your language and framework choices.

 ## Does it support your specific use case scenarios?